 - If planting in the ground, make sure your soil is rich in organic matter and allow room for growth, keeping in mind that many tomato plants end up 2-3 feet wide.

-Ideally, tomatoes should get full sun for 8 hours per day.
+Ideally, tomatoes should get full sun for at least six total hours per day—eight is better.

 They will still grow with less sun, but the shadier the conditions, the longer it takes for the fruit to ripen and you may run out of time before fall sets in.